Downtown Fort Worth: Parks and plazas

 Sundance Square Plaza is a 55,000 square foot plaza spanning two city blocks within Sundance Square.
 IT features four large Teflon umbrellas, a permanent stage built into the Westbrook building, jetted fountains that illuminate at night, various other fountains, and a pavilion that can be rented.
 It is bookended by two office buildings: The Westbrook and The Commerce.

-Businesses within the Sundance Square Plaza include: Bird Cafe, Del Frisco's Grille, Jamba Juice, Silver Leaf Cigar Bar, Starbucks, and Taco Diner.

 Fort Worth Water Gardens - A 4.3-acre (17,000 m2) contemporary park, designed by architect Philip Johnson, that features three unique pools of water offering a calming and cooling oasis for downtown patrons.
 It was used in the finale of the 1976 sci-fi film Logan's Run.
 (In mid-2004 it had to be closed due to several drownings.
 It reopened after preventive measures had been installed.)

 Arts and culture

 Bass Performance Hall - Bass Hall is the permanent home to the Fort Worth Symphony Orchestra, Texas Ballet Theater, Fort Worth Opera, and the Van Cliburn International Piano Competition and Cliburn Concerts.